ChenXie-astro/jwstIFURDI/README.md

 Information
 -----------

-jwstIFURDI was design to perform high-contrast imaging for J[JWST/NIRSpec IFU](https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph#gsc.tab=0) observations to extract disk reflectance spectrum.
+jwstIFURDI was designed to perform high-contrast imaging for J[JWST/NIRSpec IFU](https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph#gsc.tab=0) observations to extract disk reflectance spectrum.

 Point spread function (PSF) subtraction is essential to detect faint planets and circumstellar disks because the NIRSpec IFU does not have a coronagraph to suppress the light from the host star.
 We performed PSF subtraction from every spectral channel using reference-star differential imaging (RDI) to remove the stellar PSF in the spatial direction.